-Adult or minor parents that are a victim of domestic violence, may be granted waivers for work participation requirements, child support assignment and/or establishing paternity in cases where compliance would make it difficult for such individuals to escape domestic violence, unfairly penalize those who are or have been victimized by domestic violence, or put the individual at risk of further domestic violence.
-The word of the individual, records from agencies,

-LEKT TANF Plan October 2022 to September 2025 Page 18 of 26 or the Family Violence Screening Tool can be used to determine whether an individual is a victim of domestic violence.
+Adult or minor parents who are victims of domestic violence may be granted waivers for work participation requirements, child support assignment, and/or establishing paternity in cases where compliance would make it difficult for an individual to escape domestic violence, unfairly penalize those who are or have been victimized by domestic violence, or put the individual at risk of further domestic violence.
+The word of the individual, records from agencies, or the Family Violence Screening Tool can be used to determine whether an individual is a victim of domestic violence.